energywebfoundation/secretstore-contracts/README.md

  - **FireAndForget**: one shot contract to only permisison one doc key with accounts.
 Can be set only in the constructor.
  - **NoDoc**: contract that allows access to all the given addresses irrespective of the document key
  - **Dynamic**: registry type contract to add an arbitrary number of doc keys and accounts
+ - **Registry**: a proper permissining registry contract implementation with ownership/admin support
+ - **Relay**: a permissioning relay contract for upgradeability
+ - **ERC165Query**: a contract that can query other contracts whether they support ERC165 and certain interfaces.
+Used in the relay contract.

 ## Contributing